gitlabhq/omnibus-gitlab/doc/settings/ldap.md

   # disable this setting, because the userPrincipalName contains an '@'.
   allow_username_or_email_login: false

+  # If lowercase_usernames is enabled, GitLab will lower case the username.
+  lowercase_usernames: false

   # Base where we can search for users
   #
   #   Ex. ou=People,dc=gitlab,dc=example